quicwg/base-drafts/draft-ietf-quic-http.md

 (HTTP) Field Name Registry" maintained at
 <https://www.iana.org/assignments/http-fields/>.

-Just as in previous versions of HTTP, field names are strings of ASCII characters that are compared in a case-insensitive fashion.
+As in previous versions of HTTP, field names are strings containing a subset of ASCII characters that are compared in a case-insensitive fashion.
 Properties of HTTP field names and values are discussed in more detail in Section 4.3 of
 {{!SEMANTICS}}.
 As in HTTP/2, characters in field names MUST be converted to lowercase prior to their encoding.
 A request or response containing uppercase characters in field names MUST be treated as malformed ({{malformed}}).